Monism: Buddhism

 According to the Pāli Canon, both pluralism (nānatta) and monism (ekatta) are speculative views.
 A Theravada commentary notes that the former is similar to or associated with nihilism (ucchēdavāda), and the latter is similar to or associated with eternalism (sassatavada).

 Levels of truth

-Within Buddhism, a rich variety of philosophical and pedagogical models can be found.
+Within Buddhism, a wide variety of philosophical and pedagogical models can be found.
 Various schools of Buddhism discern levels of truth: